 It is a goal of the Centre to invest in the development of research and post-graduate training in these areas through postdoctoral and visiting faculty appointments, as well as fellowships and assistantships for graduate students, and the conditions for research activities of its members at high international level.
 The Centre’s activities include a postdoctoral training program; a visitors program; weekly seminars; workshops; tutorials and summer schools targeted at advanced PhD students and post-doctoral fellows.

-The Centre is administered by an Executive Comission whose current President is Professor Carlos Rocha.
+The Centre is administered by an Executive Comission whose current president is Professor Miguel Abreu.

 The scientific Advisory Board includes Professors Bernold Fiedler, Freie Universität Berlin, Victor Guillemin, Massachusetts Institute of Technology, and David Kinderlehrer, Carnegie Mellon University.
 Previous members include George Sell, University of Minnesota, and Jack Hale, Georgia Tech.